BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 - Catch it!
 (Melia +1)
 - Leave it in the wild.
 (Neutral)

+Near the berry garden south of the village, chop down the cut tree here to open up some side content for later.
 Go down to the dock, then talk to Spacea and Tiempa.

 **Relationship Point Choices**:
 - Have >= 45 Melia Points at this moment (+4 Melia)